Dean161/Timebox/docs/_posts/2018-07-10-Reflections on the lecture.md

 The course as expected, was a great platform to have hands on experience in developing an android app and learning some project management skills.
 It was a more effective learning approach, due to practical application of the lecture contents.
 It has helped us in

-* Gaining additional programming skills
+* Gaining additional programming skills.

-* Learning how an entire software engineering project,staring from requirements analysis until the testing of the product can look in reality
+* Learning how an entire software engineering project,staring from requirements analysis until the testing of the product can look in reality.

-* Learning and applying agile software project management with SCRUM
+* Learning and applying agile software project management with SCRUM.

 * Knowing how the interactions with the customer can take place, and how we need to understand and adapt to customer's needs.